Vagabundo/Pokedex/README.md

 I have tested the app using [Postman](https://www.postman.com/) and [Firefox Browser](https://www.mozilla.org/en-GB/firefox/new/).
 The base url will be <http://localhost> (<http://localhost/pokemon/translated/mewtwo> for example) in the case of the dockerised app, and <http://localhost:5000> or <https://localhost:5001> (<http://localhost:5000/pokemon/translated/mewtwo> for example) running locally.

+Alternatively, it can be tested using Swagger.
+In the web browser, go to <http://localhost:5000/swagger/index.html> or <http://localhost/swagger/index.html> if the app is running using docker

 ## Running unit tests